 Stockholders and other interested parties may write to the entire Board or any of its members at American Assets Trust, Inc., c/o Adam Wyll, Senior Vice President, General Counsel and Secretary, 11455 El Camino Real, Suite 200, San Diego, California 92130.
-Stockholders and other interested parties also may email the Chairperson, the entire Board or any of its members c/o awyll@americanassets.com.
+Stockholders and other interested parties also may e-mail the Chairperson, the entire Board or any of its members c/o awyll@americanassets.com, or otherwise e-mail all of our independent directors c/o independent directors@americanassets.com.
 The Board may not be able to respond to all stockholder inquiries directly.

 Therefore, the Board has developed a process to assist it with managing inquiries.

 The General Counsel will perform a legal review in the normal discharge of his duties to ensure that communications forwarded to the Executive Chairman, the Board or any of its members preserve the integrity of the process.
 While the Board oversees management, it does not participate in day-to-day management functions or business operations, and is not normally in the best position to respond to inquiries with respect to those matters.
 For example, items that are unrelated to the duties and responsibilities of the Board such as spam, junk mail and mass mailings, ordinary course disputes over fees or services, personal employee complaints, business inquiries, new product or service suggestions, resumes and other forms of job inquiries, surveys, business solicitations or advertisements will not be forwarded to the Executive Chairman or any other director.
 In addition, material that is unduly hostile, threatening, illegal or similarly unsuitable will not be forwarded to the Executive Chairman or any other director and will not be retained.
+Such material may be forwarded to local or federal law enforcement authorities.